The Senate Judiciary Committee recently approved a bill that would change the State’s drunk driving laws, particularly for first-time offenders.(1)

 The bill still needs to be voted on by the full Senate and could see further amendments before that time.
 If it is adopted, New Jersey won’t be alone in this restriction.
 New York already requires ignition-locking devices for all first-time DUI offenders.

-If you or someone you know needs assistance with a DUI offense in or around Hunterdon County, NJ, contact the experienced and thorough personal injury lawyers at The Rotolo Law Firm of Lebanon, NJ.
+If you or someone you know needs assistance with a DUI offense in or around Hunterdon County, NJ, contact the experienced and thorough personal injury lawyers at Ragland Law Firm of Lebanon, NJ.